projectsveltos/sveltos/docs/addon_constraint.md

 ---
-title: Kubernetes add-on constraint - Project Sveltos
+title: Sveltos - Kubernetes Add-on Constraint Controller | Load and Enforce Add-on Constraint
 description: Sveltos is an application designed to manage hundreds of clusters by providing declarative APIs to deploy Kubernetes add-ons across multiple clusters.
 tags:
     - Kubernetes